The Scouting America advancement program is subtle.

-It places a series of challenges in front of a Scout in a manner that is fun and educational.
+It places a series of challenges in front of a Scout in a way that is fun and educational.

-As Scouts meet these challenges, they achieve the aims of Boy Scouting.
+As Scouts meet these challenges, they achieve the aims of Scouting.

-One of the greatest needs of young men is confidence and there are three kinds of confidence that they need: in themselves, in peers, and in leaders.
+One of the greatest needs of young people is confidence, and there are three kinds they need: confidence in themselves, in peers, and in leaders.

 Educators and counselors agree that the best way to build confidence is through measurement.

-Self-confidence is developed by measuring up to a challenge or a standard.
+Self-confidence is developed by meeting a challenge or standard.

-Peer confidence develops when the same measuring system is used for everyone -- when all must meet the same challenge to receive equal recognition.
+Peer confidence develops when the same measuring system is used for everyone and all must meet the same challenge to receive equal recognition.

-Confidence in leaders comes about when there is consistency in measuring -- when leaders use a single standard of fairness.
+Confidence in leaders comes from consistency, when leaders use a single standard of fairness.

-A Boy Scout badge recognizes what a young man is able to do; it is not a reward for what he has done.
+A Scout badge recognizes what a Scout is able to do; it is not a reward for what they have done.

-Standards for joining a Boy Scout troop and for advancement are listed in the latest printing of the Boy Scout Handbook and in the current Boy Scout Requirements book.
+Standards for joining a troop and for advancement are listed in the latest printing of the Scout Handbook and the current Scouts BSA Requirements book.

-Advancement accommodates the three aims of Scouting: citizenship, growth in moral strength and character, and mental and physical development.
+Advancement supports the aims of Scouting: citizenship, growth in moral strength and character, and mental and physical development.

 The ranks of Scouting are shown below.